biojs/edu/series/101/40_visualization_basic.md

 {% hlblock help %}

-If you are lazy, you can use `prunner`.
+If you are lazy, you can use `prunner` for your subsequent development.

 ~~~
 npm run w